-- 1. The player fees are \$50.
+- The player fee is \$50.
 The venue fee is \$85 for one team, \$75 for two teams (per team), and \$70 for more than two teams (per team); at least 50% of which must be paid at the time of registration.
 The balance must be paid in full by the December Executive Council meeting.
 Any player who has not paid in full by this date will not be permitted to play.
 It will be the responsibility of the team captains to collect this fee from each player and their club and submit it to the League Treasurer. - 2.
-All venue and membership fees are due by the December executive council meeting. - 3.
+All venue and membership fees are due by the December Executive Council meeting. - 3.
 There will be a \$50.00 fee charged to the issuer of an NSF check.
-Preferred payment is by cash, certified check, or money order.
+The preferred payment is by cash, certified check, or money order.